 In 2023, The Center for World University Rankings ranked University of Arizona No. 95 in the world and 48 in the U.S.

-In 2023, the University of Arizona faced a financial crisis due to accounting errors and flawed projections, allegedly losing track of over $240 million.
-Investigative reporting linked the crisis to the purchase of Ashford University.
+In 2023, the University of Arizona faced a financial crisis due to accounting errors and flawed financial projections, allegedly "losing track of more than $240 million."
+Investigative reporting linked the crisis to the university's purchase of Ashford University and its declining enrollment.

-In April 2024, the UA chapter of Students for Justice in Palestine joined student protests against the war in Gaza, leading to police intervention with rubber bullets, tear gas, and pepper balls.
+In April 2024, the UA chapter of Students for Justice in Palestine joined protests against the war in Gaza.
+The encampment was attacked and dispersed by police firing rubber bullets, tear gas and pepper balls, leading to injuries among protesters, bystanders, and the press.

-On August 2, 2024, the University of Arizona's intercollegiate athletic teams joined the Big 12 Conference.
+On August 2, 2024, the University of Arizona's intercollegiate athletic teams, known as the Arizona Wildcats, officially joined the Big 12 Conference.

 On August 9, 2024, Suresh Garimella was named the 23rd president of the University of Arizona.

-In 2024, the University of Arizona was admitted into the Big 12 Conference.
+In 2024, the University of Arizona was admitted to the Big 12 Conference.

 The 2025 Times Higher Education World University Rankings rated University of Arizona No. 136 in the world and No. 45 in the U.S.